-RoofCrafters was Austin’s First Elk Peak Performance Contractor and held the GAF Top Master Elite Contractor certification.
+RoofCrafters was Austin’s First Elk Peak Performance Contractor and holds the GAF Top Master Elite Contractor certification.
 Now that the companies have merged we are Master Elite Certified for GAF/ELK.
 Additionally, we are certified by Certainteed, Owens Corning and others.
 You can rest assured that we’re more than just your average Austin roofing company.

 7. If needed, call RoofCrafters for a second opinion.

 While hail can be capricious, damaging some homes and sparing others, if you have been denied a claim and all your neighbors are getting new roofs or exterior repairs, it might be a situation where the adjuster has made an error.
 Adjusters are only human, and they do occasionally make a mistake.
 Sometimes the way the light hits a roof makes it difficult to see the damage, and sometimes it takes additional rain storms to expose the actual damage.

 If you suspect that hail damage has been overlooked, a RoofCrafters Project Planner will inspect your roof and exterior.
 If hail damage is found we’ll meet with the insurance adjuster and negotiate the claim on your behalf.